Guidelines for researchers in Svalbard

 • 1 October for fieldwork December, January, and February.

-Registration and reporting in the Research in Svalbard database
+Registration and reporting

 Notification and reporting of tour plans

-Participants in the field work
+Participants in the fieldwork

-If you want to carry out fieldwork within national parks or nature reserves, you must comply with the protected area's regulations.
-These vary for the different conservation areas.
-Travel and field work in such areas usually require permission from the Governor, and you must apply for exemption from specific provisions and justify why the work must be done in the conservation area.
-Projects that can just as easily be carried out outside protected areas must be located in non-protected areas.
-In some protected areas, traffic is prohibited for all or part of the year.
+If you still want to carry out fieldwork within national parks or nature reserves, you must comply with the regulations of the protected areas.
+Different regulations apply to the different protected areas.
+Travel and fieldwork in such areas usually require permission from the Governor.
+You must apply for an exemption from specific regulations and justify why the work must be carried out in the protected area.
+In some protected areas, travel is prohibited for all or part of the year.

 Flora